kellyjonbrazil/jc/docs/utils.md

 def warning_message(message_lines: List[str]) -> None
 ```

-Prints warning message for non-fatal issues.
-The first line is
+Prints warning message to STDERR for non-fatal issues.
+The first line
-prepended with 'jc:  Warning - ' and subsequent lines are indented.
+is prepended with 'jc:  Warning - ' and subsequent lines are indented.
 Wraps text as needed based on the terminal width.

 Parameters: